we all need a little help sometimes

 I’ve always believed our standards should be high, but they should also be realistic.

 We need to know that we can stretch out our arms and feel the warm embrace of a helping hand.
 We may need to ask our boss for an extension or beg a customer for understanding.
 We need a good car savvy friend who can give us guidance on what to do next.
 Picking up dinner instead of making it can be a huge help.
-And hiring a cleaning service might give us just the time we need to finish up our homework or write that speech for Toastmasters.
+And hiring a cleaning service might give us just the time we need to finish up our homework or complete that presentation.

-We need to know dad will come smiling and scrub our head, making sure it’s clean, because —and maybe I’m writing this for me because I need to hear it the most, but—
+We need to know dad will come smiling and scrub our head to make sure it’s clean, because— and maybe I’m writing this for me because I need to hear it the most, but—

 We ALL need a little help sometimes.